The Knife of Never Letting Go: Plot

-Todd realises that he, infected with the germ, might transmit the germ to the girl and kill her.
-She hears this in his Noise and flees, but he pursues her, along with Manchee, until they both encounter Aaron and Prentisstown men who are tracking them at a bridge.
-The girl saves the three by soaking part of the bridge in lighter fluid and setting it on fire with her campfire pack.
-After this altercation, she works up the courage to speak her name: Viola.

-Todd and Viola are found by Hildy, a woman from Farbranch.
-She reveals that the Noise germ is, in fact, not fatal for women and does not affect them at all – none of the women have Noise.
+Hildy, a woman from Farbranch, finds Todd and Viola and reveals that the Noise germ is not fatal and does not affect women at all – no women have Noise.
 She takes the three to her settlement.
-At nightfall, men from Prentisstown arrive and burn down the town, killing all those who will not join them.
-Todd, Viola, and Manchee flee for Haven, where it is rumoured there may be a cure for Noise.
-They also hope to find a transmitter tower to contact Viola's people, who are a second wave of planetary settlers, to warn them about the circumstances of the Noise.
+At nightfall, Mayor Prentiss and his men arrive and burn down the town, killing all those who will not join their army.
+Todd, Viola, and Manchee flee for Haven, where a rumoured cure for Noise exists.
+They also hope to find a transmission tower to contact Viola's people, a second wave of settlers.

-After some days on the road, they are found by Davy who is startled by Viola.
-Todd moves to kill him but finds himself unable to follow through.
+After days on the road they are found by Davy, Mayor Prentiss’s son.
+Todd tries to kill him but is unable to follow through.
 Instead, he ties Davy up before heading off for Haven with Viola.
 En route, Todd, Viola and Manchee find a live Spackle.
-Todd is shocked, having believed that all Spackle were killed in the war.
-Worried for an attack and frustrated with what he feels is cowardice for keeping Davy alive, Todd leaps at the Spackle and kills it, facing instant regret.
+Todd is shocked, believing all Spackle were wiped out in the war.
+Todd kills the Spackle but instantly regrets it.
 Aaron finds them, stabs Todd, and kidnaps Viola.
-Todd pursues Aaron but as his stab wound becomes infected, he weakens.
-Todd finds Viola and Aaron and, using Manchee as a distraction, attempts to rescue Viola.
-When this plan is unsuccessful, Todd and Viola do get away but are compelled to leave Manchee behind with Aaron who kills the dog in a fit of rage.
-The pair flee on a boat and Todd passes out from his wounds.
+Todd pursues Viola and Aaron and, using Manchee as a distraction, attempts to rescue Viola.
+The plan fails, and Todd and Viola flee on a boat, leaving Manchee behind, who is killed by Aaron.
+Todd passes out from his wounds.